treethought/obsidian-atmark/README.md

 ### Publishing Documents

 Open a note and run "Publish document" command.
-After selecting one of your existing standard.site publication, your note will be converted to the applicable format (for leaflet or pckt) and update your note's properties with publication url, AT uris, etc.
+After selecting one of your existing standard.site publication, your note will be converted to the applicable format (for leaflet or pckt), published, and update your note's properties with publication url, AT uris, etc.

 ### Reading & Clipping